 The University of California requires that all students be covered by health insurance and UCSC offers plans specifically designed to meet the needs of students.
 The Undergraduate Student Health Insurance Plan (USHIP) and the Graduate Student Health Insurance Plan (GSHIP) are affordable plans featuring excellent year-round, worldwide coverage with low deductibles and prepaid access to Student Health Center care for illness or injury.
-The brochures describing the benefits and conditions are available at http://www2.ucsc.edu/healthcenter/billing/insurance.shtml.
+The brochures describing the benefits and conditions are available at Health Center web site.

 Students are automatically enrolled in the plans and billed in three quarterly installments that will appear on the University billing statement.
 The USHIP plan includes medical coverage only, while the GSHIP plan includes medical, dental, and vision coverage.
-Rates for coverage for the 2013-14 academic year for the USHIP premium are \$1,557.03 (\$519.01 per quarter) for undergraduate students, and the GSHIP premium is \$3,156.21 (\$1,052.07 per quarter).
+Rates for coverage for the 2014-15 academic year for the USHIP premium for undergraduate students, and the GSHIP premium for graduate students have not yet been set.
 Check the Schedule of Classes or Health Center for updates or e-mail insure@ucsc.edu for more information.

 To opt out of the UCSC-sponsored health insurance plan, you must complete the online waiver on the Student Portal, under Academic News.
 Approved waivers are valid for the quarter submitted and the remainder of the academic year.
 A new waiver must be submitted each academic year.
 Students who waive the university-sponsored student health insurance plan may purchase CruzCare, which provides prepaid access to basic Student Health Center Care for illness or injury.
-The premium for CruzCare for 2013-14 is \$80 per quarter.
+The premium for CruzCare for 2013-14 was \$80 per quarter.
 Check the Schedule of Classes for updates.